Domestic USA Free Shipping on Retail Orders over $120

 Now as you can imagine, given the short season and rather difficult, most often peat-based soils in which ruderalis strains grew required it to adapt to survive.

-So it is when a grower wants to cultivate an autoflower strain.
+So, when a grower wants to cultivate an autoflower strain, they should consider the best soil for autoflowers.
 The fact is, while not all autoflower strains are alike, for the most part, an autoflower will prefer a grow medium that is light and not compacted as many commercially available grow mediums used for the autoflower’ cousin photoperiod strains.

-Rather, when growing an autoflower, it’s best to have control of the inputs of water and nutrition so the autoflower can recognize and respond on its own volition to its flowering instincts.
+When growing an autoflower, it’s best to control the inputs of water and nutrients.
+This allows the autoflower to recognize and respond to its flowering instincts on its own.

 And indeed, it’s very important you manage watering an autoflower.
-You see, an autoflower plant can easily be “drowned” when its root zone is deprived of oxygen.
-In fact, an autoflower really hates excess moisture and as such, should be allowed to dry somewhat (but not ever fully) so its roots reach out for sustenance.
+An autoflower plant can easily “drown” when its root zone lacks oxygen.
+In fact, an autoflower really dislikes excess moisture.
+Allow the soil to dry somewhat, but never let it dry out completely.
+This approach encourages the roots to reach out for sustenance.

-Thus, when establishing an autoflower, its best to use a peat-based ‘soil-less” medium such as Pro-Mix, with light amendments to bring up its nutritional value.
-Because to be sure, an autoflower does require water and fuel to grow; but most autoflower strains will always require less inputs than tropical strains.
+Thus, when establishing an autoflower, it’s best to use the best soil for autoflowers, which is often a peat-based ‘soil-less’ medium like Pro-Mix, with light amendments to boost its nutritional value.
+An autoflower requires water and nutrients to grow.
+However, most autoflower strains will need less input than tropical strains.

 One such amendment for autoflower propagation is worm casings; another would be a rich organic soil.
 However, you don’t mix it with the primary autoflower ‘soil’ as you would for a photoperiod.
 Rather, when preparing a pot, ideally one with breathability such as a fabric or air pot (to encourage autoflower root zone oxygenation), layer the pot with a base of drainage pebbles, then add a layer of worm casings or rich soil, and top with at least 50% of a soil-less or loosely packed medium.

-Once you’ve transplanted your early autoflower starts, water around the stalk of the plant so the autoflower roots reach out for moisture.
-Real care should be given to the pH of your water: it’s critical to stay within the 5.8 – 6.6 range so microbes in your grow media can convert form an autoflower can uptake and use for growth.
+After transplanting your early autoflower starts, water around the plant’s stalk.
+This encourages the autoflower roots to reach out for moisture.
+Pay close attention to the pH of your water.
+It’s critical to stay within the 5.8–6.6 range.
+This ensures that microbes in your grow media can convert nutrients that the autoflower can uptake and use for growth.
 In this case, a simple pH meter is an indispensable tool for guarding the health of your autoflower.

 Now one of the biggest temptations for autoflower growers is to over-pander to them.
 Resist this temptation at all costs.
 Which is not to say you should ignore the care of your autoflower strains; you should not.